One-pot French Onion Pasta

-If you’re looking for a comforting, rich, one-pot meal, this French Onion Pasta is it.
+If you’re looking for a simple and comforting recipe, my One-pot French Onion Pasta is it.
 Inspired by the traditional flavors of French onion soup, this recipe is worth indulging in.
 Although cooking the onions requires patience, I promise the depth of umami flavor it adds to the pasta is worth it.
 The hardest part is chopping the onions.
 It will literally bring you to tears, pun intended.

 What are caramelized onions?